Dancer, choreographer and actress born in Venezuela with Chinese and Italian ancestry and a French nationality.

 Mey-Ling Bisogno has developed a very unique movement language, its very particular aesthetic is one of the pillars of its work.
 His works reach an intensity and dynamics, which captures the interest of all audiences, including those who are not usually interested in the performing arts.

-For the realization of her productions she has received grants from Foundation Antorchas, Rockefeller Foundation and the Community of Madrid.
+For the realization of her productions she has received grants from Foundation Antorchas, Rockefeller Foundation, the Community and City Hall of Madrid.
 Her works have been co-produced by Suresnes Cité Danse, Theatre de l’Ouest Parisien and Maison du Théâtre de la Danse et Epinay sur Seine.
 She has received technical and artistic residencies at Centre Natio- nale de la Danse, Centre chorégraphique national de Créteil et du Val-de-Marne, Centre chorégraphique national de La Rochelle, ADDP Mica- danse, the Centre for Resource Artistic Management Nave del Duende, Cultural Center Paco Rabal, Centro Danza Canal, Coreógrafos en Comunidad – Conde Duque (España), Centro Comarcal de Humanidades Sierra Norte y Centro per la Scena Contemporanea Bassano del Grappa Italia .

 The critics have highlighted, “Mey-Ling Bisogno provides a necessary dance” “vivid imagination” “full of inventiveness and energy” (Roger Salas, El País) “An Artist with the energy of rock&roll and the fragility of